Gokul-social/Lendora-AI_IITH/README.md

 # 🚀 Lendora AI

-> **Privacy-First DeFi Lending on Cardano 2025**
+> **Privacy-First DeFi Lending on Cardano 2025 with Immersive 3D Interface**

-Lendora is a decentralized lending protocol where AI agents negotiate loans in private **Hydra Heads** to avoid gas fees, using **Midnight ZK-Proofs** for credit scoring.
+Lendora is a next-generation decentralized lending protocol where AI agents negotiate loans in private **Hydra Heads** to avoid gas fees, using **Midnight ZK-Proofs** for credit scoring, presented through a stunning **3D immersive dashboard**.

 ---